Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 Chaquicocha | Phuyupatamarca - Inti Pata - Wiñay Wayna

-Highlight of the day: Exploring the truly fascinating Wiñay Wayna archaeological park.
+Highlight of the day: Exploring the truly fascinating Wiñay Wayna archaeological site.

 Travel Back Hundreds of Years at Incan Archaeological Sites